sebschlicht/plg_system_rimages/README.md

 RIMAGES (*rimg*) is a *Joomla!* plugin to make the images on your website responsive.

-*rimg* can compress your images and display resized (i.e. smaller) images on smaller devices.
+*rimg* can compress your images and display resized images on mobile devices.
 Both compressed and resized images are generated automatically.
-Use CSS selectors to limit this process to specific images.
+CSS selectors can be used to limit this process to specific images.

 Using *rimg* helps to significantly decrease the page loading time and increase the Google *PageSpeed* rating, which contributes to the Google search ranking of your website.
 Thus *rimg* is a great addition to your Search Engine Optimization (SEO) toolbox.